BlinkDL/RWKV-LM/README.md

 RWKV is inspired by Apple's AFT (https://arxiv.org/abs/2105.14103).

+However it's also using a number of my tricks, such as:

+* SmallInitEmb: https://github.com/BlinkDL/SmallInitEmb (applicable to all transformers) which helps the embedding quality, and stabilizes Post-LN (which is what I am using).

+* Token-shift: https://github.com/BlinkDL/RWKV-LM#token-shift-time-shift-mixing (applicable to all transformers), especially helpful for char-level models.

+* Head-QK: https://github.com/BlinkDL/RWKV-LM#the-head-qk-trick-learning-to-copy-and-avoid-tokens (applicable to all transformers).
+Note: I am not using it in the Pile model to keep it 100% RNN.

+* Extra R-gate in the FFN (applicable to all transformers).
+I am also using reluSquared from Primer.

+* Better initilization: I init most of the matrices to ZERO (see RWKV_Init in https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model.py)

+* You can transfer some parameters from a small model to a large model, for faster and better convergence (see https://www.reddit.com/r/MachineLearning/comments/umq908/r_rwkvv2rnn_a_parallelizable_rnn_with/).

+* My CUDA kernel: https://github.com/BlinkDL/RWKV-CUDA to speedup training.

 ### From GPT to RWKV-2 (the formulas)

 Let F[t] be the system state at t.